BrennanB/quartz/content/DESIGN/Previous Robots/2013 Robot Aunt Jemima.md

 [[Ultimate Ascent]] was the 2013 game.

 The game was centered around launching [[Discs]] (Frisbees) into four levels of goals.
 The most challenging and highest level of goal was only able to be scored on by colored discs, of which there were far less of them.
-There was an endgame where teams had to [[Climb]] a jungle gym like pyramid to up to three levels.
+There was an endgame where teams had to #Climber a jungle gym like pyramid to up to three levels.

 ## Team Abilities